NashWellington/NNES/compatibility.md

 * All sprites are invisible

 ## Mike Tyson's Punch-Out!!
-* Sprite weirdness
+* Invisible sprites in some places
-* Noise channel SFX weirdness
+* Glass Joe is bald at some point

 ## Ms. Pac-Man
 * Fails to boot (only in the unlicensed version - mapper 0, 32K PRG-ROM, 8K CHR-ROM)